juansierr4/Lab1/README.md

-read me but edited through codespaces.
+ReadMe but edited through codespaces.